Soft Constraints on KMOC Formalism: Radiation Kernel : A Soft Expansion

 where the bar over the amplitude indicates that we have striped the coupling constant.
 Notice here we have restricted the sum over $i$ at $n $ (where $n$ is the order of the loop expansion).
 This can be argued using $\hbar$ scaling arguments.
 The KMOC scaling implies that

 Additionally, we now notice that at $n$-th order in the loop expansion, the $\hbar$ scaling of the perturbative amplitude is quantified by KMOC as follows

 It can be immediately verified that if the sum $\sum_{i}$ in eqn. (\ref{r-s-exp1}) goes beyond $i = n$, the right hand side ($\hbar\, \rightarrow\, 0$ limit) vanishes.
-In fact, these scaling arguments can be used to immediately verify that the $\hbar$ expansion of the \textit{moments} are
+In fact, these scaling arguments can be used to immediately verify that the $\hbar$ expansion of the \textit{moments} can be written as ${\cal S}_{i\, \beta}^{\mu}$, which is defined through the following equation.

 The contribution of $\mathcal{C}^{(n)\,\mu}(k)$ at leading order in the soft limit can be analysed as in eqn.(\ref{r-s-exp1}).